-Downtown Mount Vernon, Ohio
+Things to do in Mount Vernon, Ohio

-Centered around a roundabout (or maybe more of a square-about), the Mt Vernon Square hosts a weekly farmer’s market on Saturday mornings.
+Centered around a roundabout (or maybe more of a square-about), Mt.
+Vernon Square hosts a weekly farmer’s market on Saturday mornings.
 Beyond that time, you’ll find antique shops, restaurants, and an excellent coffee shop.
 The Happy Bean has a warm, industrial feel.
 I could have stayed here all day.
 Can someone design my kitchen to look like this?
 I digress:

 After your caffeine jolt, head to the new Ariel-Foundation Park.
-Not far from downtown, the park sits on 250 acres on the site of the former Pittsburgh Plate Glass manufacturing plant.
-The landscaping is not something you’re used to- pieces of metal were refurbished to make sculptures and crush glass serves as a mulch-like substitute.
+Not far from downtown, and on the site of the former Pittsburgh Plate Glass manufacturing plant site, sits the 250-acre park.
+The landscaping is not something you’re used to, pieces of metal were refurbished to make sculptures, and crushed glass serves as a mulch-like substitute.

 Further to the east towards Gambier, Ohio is the Brown Family Environmental Center.
 The center, run by Kenyon College, is full of educational opportunities for young and old as it includes a Butterfly garden, a 7-acre prairie, and 8 miles of hiking trails.
 Our kids learned some new things in the nature center (and C petted a taxidermied squirrel- weird).
 The seesaw was also a hit with my family as well as my niece and nephew.
 There’s something about a natural play area to bring out the little child in the biggest of kids.

 At this point, you’re just south of Kenyon College, so pop in and check out the historic campus.
 If the college was good enough for U.S. President Rutherford B. Hayes and actor Paul Newman, it’s good enough for us lowly folk.
-Ha!
+Lol.

 The rocks can be slippery, make sure the kiddos have proper footwear.
 Our tennis shoes worked just fine, but swim-type shoes would be best.
 The water is cold, but in the heat of summer, this is a great place to cool off.